 Admire your work and help your garments keep their shape simultaneously by hanging them on hangers.
 Also, make sure each garment is dry before wearing or storing in a closet, otherwise it’ll wrinkle.

-Oh, and another one of my favorite ironing spray uses is for securing pant leg cuffs!
+Oh, and another one of my favorite starch spray uses is for securing pant leg cuffs!
 If you’re tired of the folds of your favorite capri pants or jeans coming undone, spray on some Faultless Premium Ironing Spray!
 They’ll stay folded and wrinkle-free until their next wash.

 2. Use Faultless Premium as a Stain Shield

-I used to think spraying your sneakers with ironing spray was an old wive’s tale, but I stand corrected.
+I used to think spraying your sneakers with starch spray was an old wive’s tale, but I stand corrected.
 Spraying your canvas sneakers with Faultless Premium Ironing Spray after they’ve been cleaned is an amazing (and legitimate) way to protect them from future stains.
 Fortunately, the same goes for table linens, too.
-After spraying with ironing spray and ironing out wrinkles, not only are my napkins and tablecloths pressed and pristine, they’re more resistant to future stains, too.
+After spraying with starch spray and ironing out wrinkles, not only are my napkins and tablecloths pressed and pristine, they’re more resistant to future stains, too.

 3. Fix Broken Zippers with Pliers